gegian22/latin102portfolio21/quiz2.md

 9. Hercules, who Apollo refused to give an oracle to, stole a tripod from the temple at Delphi.
 a. cui
 b.
-Apollo, Masculine singular
+Hercules, Masculine singular
 c.
 Dative singular because it is expressing the indirect object of the sentence.

 10. Hercules, whom Juno drove into a fit of madness, killed his own wife Megara.
-a. cui
+a. quem
 b.
 Hercules, masculine singular
 c.
-Accusative because it is expressing the direct object of a transative action
+Accusative because it is expressing the direct object of a transative action.